vicaridev/vicaridev/README.md

 - 🌱 I’m currently learning Node.js and React.js with Typescript

 - 👨‍💻 All of my projects are available here on github.
-Some of them are on private, for security issues.
+Some of them are on private, for security issues

 <br><br>